gapotchenko/Gapotchenko.FX/Source/Data/Integrity/Checksum/Gapotchenko.FX.Data.Integrity.Checksum/README.md

 The generic parameter `T` defines the data type of a checksum value.
 For example, `System.UInt32` would be a type `T` for a CRC-32 algorithm.

-The interface provides several notable methods.
+Checksum algorithm interface provides several notable methods.

 ### ComputeChecksum(ReadOnlySpan&lt;byte&gt; data)

-The method allows to compute the checksum value for the specified byte span.
+The method allows to compute a checksum value for the specified byte span.
 This is the most widely used operation.
+Example:

 ```c#
 var data = new byte[] { ... };